jzohrab/lwt/README.md

 ## Major differences with Hugo Fara's repo

 * Wordpress logins give new users their own separate LWT database instance.
 See [docs.wordpress](./docs/wordpress.md) for notes.
+* Backup/restore removed from the UI: use `sqldump` from the command line, instead of verbose/error-prone PHP code.

 ## Installation, usage, etc.